7mind/izumi/doc/paradox/logstage/00_logstage.md

 LogStage
 ========

-LogStage is a free structural logging framework.
+LogStage is a zero-cost structural logging framework.

 Key features: